bscholesboogie/AI_ROI/README.md

 streamlit run [path]python_streamlit_ai_roi_calculator_mc.py

 The easiest way to include the path to wherever you saved the file is to use a finder window.
-Open a finder window, locate the file, click once on the file to highlight, and drag the file icon from the bottom of the finder window to the terminal cursor.
-Then press Enter.
+Open a finder window, locate the file, click once on the file to highlight, and drag the file's icon from the bottom of the finder window to the terminal cursor.